 Our name comes from the esteemed Renaissance philosopher, Giovanni Pico della Mirandola (1463 – 1494), who wrote in his seminal treatise “Oration on the Dignity of Man”: "[Adam,] to you is granted the power, contained in your intellect and judgment, to be reborn into the higher forms, the divine."

-The Mirandola Ensemble aims to represent the highest standards in choral music performance, utilizing the most recent scholarship and the very best professionals in the field today.
+The Mirandola Ensemble aims to represent the highest standards in vocal music performance, utilizing the most recent scholarship and the very best professionals in the field today.

 OUR board of directors

 Steve Norman, Chairman

 Founding Board member, 2011 • 4th term (re-elected 2017) • Vice President – Communications, Western National Insurance Group

 Founding Board member, 2011 • 4th term (re-elected 2017) • Director – Analytics Consulting, OptiMine Software

 1st term (elected 2016) • Research Scientist, Thomson Reuters